-The beneficiaries may grant their personnel access only to data that is strictly necessary for implementing, managing and monitoring the Agreement.
+The beneficiary may grant its personnel access only to data that is strictly necessary for implementing, managing and monitoring the Agreement.

-The beneficiaries must inform the personnel whose personal data are collected and processed by the JU or the Commission.
-For this purpose, they must provide them with the privacy statement(s) (see above), before transmitting their data to the JU or the Commission.
+The beneficiary must inform the personnel whose personal data are collected and processed by the JU or the Commission.
+For this purpose, it must provide them with the privacy statement(s) (see above), before transmitting their data to the JU or the Commission.

-If a beneficiary breaches any of its obligations under Article 39.2, the JU may apply any of the measures described in Chapter 6.
+If the beneficiary breaches any of its obligations under Article 39.2, the JU may apply any of the measures described in Chapter 6.